cognetwork-dev/.github/profile/README.md

 - - [Metallic Original Source](https://github.com/cognetwork-dev/Metallic-Original-Source) - The Original source code of Metallic.
 - [Cobalt](https://github.com/cognetwork-dev/Cobalt) - A new minimal yet powerful proxy site, built for both users and developers.
 - - [Cobalt Ratings](https://github.com/cognetwork-dev/Cobalt-Ratings) - Ratings for Cobalt in the 2023 TN Proxathon.
-- Galexy - New proxy site, coming soon!
+- Galaxy - New proxy site, coming soon!
 - Eclipse - Half ass web proxy.
 - Github Buttons - Create deploy buttons for Github.
 - Windows - A window system for websites or bookmarklets.
 Kind of a standard for bookmarklets.
 Sequel to Nightmare.